christy313/react15/03-reviews/README.md

 - [React Icons](https://react-icons.github.io/react-icons)

-- Click right arrow and left to switch reviews
+- Click the right arrow and left to switch reviews

-- Click "Surprise Me" button to get random review
+- Click the "Surprise Me" button to get a random review

 ![](./public/03-reviews.gif)